prakhartiwari0/logs/README.md

 <summary>

 ## 23 SEP 2023
 Exploring Electron JS and thinking to build a mini project in it.
-This project was earlier planned to be a GNOME Shell Extension, but because of lack of resources I think I will make it in Electron and ship it for all
+This project was earlier planned to be a GNOME Shell Extension, but because of lack of resources I think I will make it in Electron and ship it for all Platforms.

 </summary>